 The sound of bursting flames and explosions coming through your speakers always provides for a great viewing experience, but the way it's handled in Fire Force really resonates and provides a great example for how it should be done.

 Music-wise, Fire Force also shines.
-It has some of my favorite opening and closing themes of all time, such as “MAYDAY (feat.
-Ryo from Crystal Lake)” by Coldrain and “Inferno” by Mrs. GREEN APPLE.
+It has some of the best opening and closing themes, such as "MAYDAY (feat.
+Ryo from Crystal Lake)" by Coldrain and "Inferno" by Mrs. GREEN APPLE.
 A great opening theme, in particular, can really set the tone for a season.
-It gets you excited for what’s to come and these two themes, in particular, succeeded at doing so more so than most.
+It gets you excited for what's to come and these two themes, in particular, succeeded at doing so more so than most.

-Fire Force isn’t perfect, but nothing is.
-And regardless of what its naysayers will tell you, it’s definitely worth watching.
+Fire Force isn't perfect, but nothing is.
+And regardless of what its naysayers will tell you, it's definitely worth watching.
 If you give it a chance, make sure you keep watching until the second part of the first season.
-I, like many people, was questioning the direction of the series within the first half, but trust me, it does pick up.
+I, like many people, was questioning the direction of the series within the first half, but trust me, it does pick up and it is good.